Skip to main content

 Updating the system ensures that all of the latest security patches are installed, fixing well-known bugs that could leave your server vulnerable.

 Run sudo apt update to tell the package manager apt to find updates to packages.
-Then run sudo apt upgrade to download and install the
+Then run sudo apt upgrade to download and install the updates.

 When faced with the following dialog, choose "keep the local version currently installed".